 Our smart phones are a great resource for information and can allow us to get work done on-the-go.
 But when we fall into the habit of using our phones as as tactics for distracting ourselves (or saving ourselves from boredom) we wind up with a lack of tolerance for just being.

 Spending time quietly, alone (without your phone) may seem scary.
-However, the benefits to really listening to your thoughts can be crucial for personal growth and enhancing your positive mindset.
+However, the benefits to really listening to your thoughts can be crucial for personal growth.

 There are so many wonderful ways that training yourself (even a little) to put down your device can increase your positive mindset in a true and genuine way.